HarshavardhanKurtkoti/maintainance_ml_proj/README.md

-Here's a detailed **`README.md`** for your predictive maintenance project, including placeholders for Exploratory Data Analysis (EDA) images and detailed explanations:

 ---

 # **Predictive Maintenance Project**

 ## **Overview**
-This project aims to develop a robust predictive maintenance system that uses machine learning to predict equipment failures before they occur.
-By leveraging historical telemetry, error, maintenance, and failure data, the system identifies patterns and insights to reduce downtime and optimize operational efficiency.
+This project focuses on developing a predictive maintenance system that leverages machine learning to predict equipment failures.
+By analyzing telemetry, error logs, maintenance records, and failure history, the system provides actionable insights to reduce downtime and optimize operational efficiency.

 ---